Are you thinking about UTM, but haven't made up your mind yet?

 - If you plan on eating all of your meals on campus, we have a meal plan that will set you up for success

-- If you plan to leave campus sometimes, go home on weekends, or plan to live somewhere with a kitchenette, we have smaller options for you
+- If you plan to leave campus sometimes, go home on weekends, we have smaller options for you

 If NO: We have an option that will simply save you 5% anywhere on campus - from drinks, tea / coffee, snacks, & full meals, you simply sign up, and save.
 Easy peasy.